 The Asset-Liability Committee (ALCO) is chaired by the Corporate Treasurer and is responsible for overseeing Ally's funding and liquidity strategies.
-Corporate Treasury is responsible for managing our liquidity positions within limits approved by ALCO and the RC.
+Corporate Treasury is responsible for managing our liquidity positions within limits approved by ALCO and the Risk Committees of the Board (RC).
 As part of managing liquidity risk, we prepare periodic forecasts depicting anticipated funding needs and sources of funds with oversight and monitoring by the Liquidity Risk Group within Corporate Treasury.
 Corporate Treasury executes our funding strategies and manages liquidity under baseline economic projections as well as more severely stressed macroeconomic environments.